A tiny Windows program for pleasant and enhanced reading and browsing of comics and other images

 - Opplopolis_1-15.zip (292 MB)

-The entire 15-issue run of Opplopolis.
+The entire 15-issue run of Opplopolis by Kit Roebuck.
 All 360 pages plus covers, previews, and a few extras.
 All blog posts included.
 I'm using the images from the 150 DPI CBZ archives included with each issue on Gumroad.
 Each issue is available as a "pay what you want" download which also includes a print-quality 300 DPI PDF.
 A print collection of issues 1-10 is also available on Amazon.

 - UnicornJelly.zip (38.8 MB)

-All 668 main strips from Unicorn Jelly, double-sized (not upscaled or resampled, to retain the pixel art.)
+All 668 main strips from Unicorn Jelly by Jennifer Diane Reitz, double-sized (not upscaled or resampled, to retain the pixel art.)
 Animated strips are recreated with static images to the best of my ability.
 Includes all titles/tag lines from each individual comic page.
 Does not include alternate universe strips or outtakes.
+Content warning: Jennifer Diane Reitz is the creator of the website transsexual.org and the COGIATI, the "Combined Gender Identity and Transsexuality Inventory", a test that has been criticized by some transgender people as promoting an overly reductive and simplistic view of gender identity.
+The comic features transgender characters and frequent themes of gender nonconformity, but I don't know whether the beliefs that are often criticized are reflected there.

 - codex_s.zip (148 MB)

-Comic packages are hosted off-site due to storage/bandwidth concerns.
+Comic packages are hosted off-site due to storage/bandwidth considerations.
 If any of these downloads is broken please let me know.

 I am in no way affiliated with any of the comics on this page, I'm just a fan who wants a better reading experience.
-I don't make money from this and I don't repost anything that isn't freely available, but if you don't want your images posted here, just let me know and I'll remove them.
+I only host series that have concluded or gone on indefinite hiatus and are freely available, but if you don't want your images posted here, just let me know and I'll remove them.